Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Variational-Conditional Model

-We trained each model using the Adam optimiser \cite{Adam} for up to 120 epochs, stopping early if validation loss did not improve for 10 epochs in a row.
-We reduced the learning rate $\alpha$ by half if the validation loss did not improve for 4 epochs in a row.
-The encoders for all models were initialised with weights from a multi-branch model trained on 12 NH animals, to speed up convergence.
+We trained each model using the Adam optimiser \cite{Adam} for up to 120 epochs, stopping early if validation loss did not improve for 10 successive epochs.
+We set the learning rate $\alpha$ to $4e{-4}$ and reduced it by half if the validation loss did not improve for 4 successive epochs.
+The encoders for all models were initialised with weights from an ICNet model trained on 12 NH animals.